Best Alexa Devices Android Central 2021

 Wyze is a relatively young company that has made a name for itself by producing insanely cheap yet amazingly good smart home devices.
 Its Wyze Cam, Cam Pan, and Cam Outdoor are three of our absolute favorites and top several of our smart device roundups, and the company's smart bulb is one of the best you can buy for the price.

 It was initially a bit of a shock with Wyze dropped this smart fitness band on us, but what a great surprise it turned out to be!
-For less than $30, you get a very comfortable and stylish wearable that has a full color, customizable AMOLED display.
+For less than $30, you get a very comfortable and stylish wearable with a full color, customizable AMOLED display.
 There is an app on the device that lets you control your other Wyze smart home gadgets with a tap of the wrist, and you can also summon Alexa for information and to perform tasks, just as you would from an Echo device or other more expensive wearables like the Fitbit Versa 2.

 - Up to two weeks battery life